 Automation and Artificial Intelligence

-At Honorlock, we’ve seen first-hand just how valuable automation and artificial intelligence can be in the classroom.
-We’re continually evaluating new educational technologies to find the most useful and streamlined solutions.
-Wondering how these tools can help in your context?
+At Honorlock, we’ve seen first-hand just how valuable AI and automation can be in the classroom.
+We’re continually evaluating new educational technologies to find the most useful and streamlined solutions for efficiency in education.
+Wondering how these tools can help contribute to efficient teaching strategies in your context?
 Here are four of our favorite ways to harness the power of technology in education.

 - Room Scheduling & Facilities Management — Few things are more frustrating than reserving a room on campus, only to find that someone else has also reserved it and is already using it.
 This is a challenge for scheduling conference rooms and private study rooms, but it’s even more of a problem when it comes to classrooms — sometimes disrupting an entire class period (or more) as faculty sort out the issue.
 Thanks to AI and automation, however, this is becoming less and less of a problem on campuses.
 By using an intelligent scheduler, your school can prevent conflicts and ensure that the correct people are in the correct place at the correct time.
 And, by adding automation, you can make it even easier to schedule recurring events like meetings and classes.
 Ultimately, by making this process smoother and less frustrating, you can help your students and your faculty focus on the learning experience rather than the logistics required to make it happen.